Kilwa Kisiwani: Later additions and renovations

+The mihrab, the niche indicating the direction of prayer, appears to be a later addition.
+Its design – a pointed arch, capitals, pilasters, friezes, and a fluted half-dome vault – differs from the original structure.
+Interestingly, protruding coral blocks suggest the presence of a fixed wooden minbar, and traces of oblong niches within the main niche hint at a possible Shirazi influence.
+These elements may have been incorporated from an earlier design during renovations.

+Water management system

+The western section of the mosque housed the ablution area, essential for worshippers to perform ritual cleansing before prayers.
+Restoration efforts unearthed an intricate network of water channels made from baked clay, providing insights into the mosque's well-designed water management system.

 Palace of Husuni Kubwa

 Husuni Kubwa (the "Great Palace"), situated outside the town, was an early 14th-century sultan's palace and emporium.
 Other defining features include causeways and platforms at the entrance of the Harbour made from blocks of reef and coral nearly a meter high.
 These act as breakwaters, allowing mangroves to grow which is one of the ways the breakwater can be spotted from a distance.
 Some parts of the causeway are made from the bedrock, but usually the bedrock was used as a base.
 Coral stone was used to build up the causeways with sand and lime being used to cement the cobbles together.
 Some of the stones were left loose.

 The Palace of Husuni Kubwa is another prominent structure in Kilwa.
 The majority of the palace was erected in the 14th century by Sultan al-Hasan ibn Sulaiman, who also built an extension to the nearby Great Mosque of Kilwa, although portions may date back to the 13th century. for unknown reasons, the palace was inhabited only for a brief period of time, and abandoned before its completion.

 In true Swahili architecture style the structure was built out of coral stone on a high bluff overlooking the Indian Ocean.
 It consists of three major elements: a south court, used primarily for commerce; a residential complex including over one hundred individual rooms; and a wide stairway leading down to a mosque on the beach.

 Other notable features include a pavilion, which likely served as a reception hall, and an octagonal swimming pool.
 All of Husuni Kubwa spans across approximately two acres.
 The coral rag was set in limestone mortar and cut stone was used for decorative pieces, door jams, and vaults.
 The rooms were about 3 meters tall.
 The roof was made from cut limestone blocks laid across cut timbers and the floors were white plaster.
 The main entrance to Husuni Kubwa is from the shore.

 Most of the imported glazed pottery recovered at the site was Chinese celadon, though there were a few Ying Ch'ing stoneware sherds present, and a Yuan dynasty flask dated to about 1300 CE.
 Neither the Kilwa Chronicle nor any other Portuguese accounts describe a building comparable to Husuni Kubwa.